-New products or new technologies require funds to carry out feasibility studies, to implement the production of new goods and to adapt the internal organization of the firm.
-Financial constraints represent one of the main obstacles inhibiting these changes, due to an exacerbation of asymmetric information problems.
-In Italy innovation financing is a particularly relevant issue, since the scarce innovative capabilities by firms has been charged to be one of the main reasons explaining the low growth of the Italian economy in the last decade.
-As Italy is a bank-oriented economy, the role of banks is predominant also in innovation financing; yet it is controversial whether bank financing, even when characterized by tight relations between lending banks and borrowing firms, may be a substitute for the direct access to financial markets.
+Firms intending to develop new products or new technologies require funds in order to carry out feasibility studies, implement the production and adapt their internal organization.
+Financial constraints represent one of the main obstacles, owing to an exacerbation of asymmetric information problems.
+In Italy, innovation financing is a particularly important issue, because firms' scarce innovative capacity has been seen as one of the main reasons for the Italian economy's low growth in the last decade.
+As Italy is a bank-oriented economy, the role of banks is also predominant in innovation financing.
+However, it is controversial whether bank financing, even when characterized by close relations between lending banks and borrowing firms, can be a substitute for direct access to financial markets.

 Innovative firms face greater difficulties in obtaining external finance, because their activity is risky and hard to collateralize.
 Banks could mitigate these information asymmetries by establishing long-lasting relationships with innovative firms.
-However, when the firm is "informationally captured", the lending bank can extract an additional rent or threat not to provide additional funds because of its low substitutability (hold-up; Sharpe, 1990; Rajan, 1992).
-Furthermore, banks may not have the necessary skills to evaluate new technologies and tend to discourage these investments (Rajan and Zingales 2003; Atanassov, Nanda and Seru, 2007).
-Thus, the theoretical literature reaches conflicting predictions on whether relationship-based financing fosters or inhibits technological progress.
+However, when the firm is "informationally captured", the lending bank is in a position to extract an additional rent or threaten to deny new funds because of its low substitutability (hold-up: Sharpe, 1990; Rajan, 1992).
+Furthermore, banks may not have the skills to evaluate new technologies and tend to discourage these investments (Rajan and Zingales 2003; Atanassov, Nanda and Seru, 2007).
+Thus, the theoretical literature reaches conflicting conclusions on whether relationship-based financing fosters or inhibits technological progress.

 In this paper we analyse the role of financial factors in explaining innovative activity of Italian manufacturing firms, using micro data at firm level.
-While there is a lively debate at the macro-level on the role of financial factors in fostering innovation (O'Sullivan, 2004; Levine, 2005), the micro-economic evidence is still controversial, even if the literature on this topic is rapidly growing (Herrera and Minetti, 2007; Benfratello, Schiantarelli and Sembenelli, 2008; Alessandrini, Presbitero and Zazzaro, 2010).
+While there is a lively debate at the macro-level on the role of financial factors in fostering innovation (O'Sullivan, 2004; Levine, 2005), the microeconomic evidence is still controversial, although the literature on this topic is rapidly growing (Herrera and Minetti, 2007;

-^{} The authors wish to thank Antonio Accetturo, Raffaello Bronzini, Andrea Caggese, Luigi Cannari, Massimo Omiccioli, Silvia Magri, Marcello Pagnini and participants at a Seminar held at the Bank of Italy on December 2011 for helpful comments.
-All remaining errors are the responsibility of the authors alone.
+^{} The authors wish to thank Antonio Accetturo, Raffaello Bronzini, Andrea Caggese, Luigi Cannari, Massimo Omiccioli, Silvia Magri, Marcello Pagnini, Alessandro Sembenelli and participants at seminars held at the Bank of Italy for helpful comments.
+The authors alone are responsible for any errors.
 The views expressed in this paper do not necessarily reflect those of the Bank of Italy.